rberenguel/soma/solution-tagging.md

 The algorithm is as follows:

 1.  **Grid Representation**: The 3x3x3 solved cube is represented as a 3D array.
 Each cell in the array stores an identifier for the specific Soma piece that occupies it.
-We assign a unique letter from 'A' to 'G' to each of the 7 pieces.

-2.  **Generate Symmetries**: For any given solution grid, we programmatically generate all 48 symmetric grids:

-    - **24 Rotations**: We apply a series of rotations around the X, Y, and Z axes to produce all possible rotational views of the cube.
+2.  **Generate Rotations**: For a given solution grid, we programmatically generate all 24 unique rotational views by applying a series of rotations around the X, Y, and Z axes.

+3.  **Generate Reflected Orientations**:

-    - **24 Reflections**: We take a mirror image (reflection) of the original grid and then apply the same 24 rotations to it.
+    - A single mirror image of the grid is created by reflecting it along one axis.
+    - Critically, the identifiers for the two chiral pieces are **swapped** within this reflected grid.
+This accounts for the fact that a reflection transforms one into the other.
+    - The same 24 rotations from the previous step are then applied to this new, reflected-and-swapped grid.

-3.  **Flatten to a String**: Each of the 48 generated 3D grids is "flattened" into a one-dimensional string of 27 characters.
-This is done by iterating through the grid in a fixed, predetermined order (e.g., Y, then X, then Z).
+4.  **Flatten to a String**: Each of the 48 generated 3D grids (24 from the original, 24 from the reflection) is "flattened" into a one-dimensional string of 27 characters.
+This is done by iterating through the grid in a fixed, predetermined order (e.g., along the Y-axis, then X, then Z).

-4.  **Find the Canonical Signature**: We now have 48 different strings, each representing the same solution from a different perspective.
+5.  **Find the Canonical Signature**: We now have 48 different strings.
 These strings are sorted alphabetically (lexicographically), and the very first one in the sorted list is chosen.

 This "smallest" string is the **canonical signature**.
 Because this process is deterministic, any valid solution, no matter its initial orientation, will always produce the exact same canonical signature.
-This allows for robust and error-free cataloguing of the 240 unique Soma cube solutions.
+This allows for the robust cataloguing of the 240 unique Soma cube solutions.